 - Customizability: Every project and team is unique, and SharePoint is customizable and adaptable.
 From custom workflows to personalized site templates, you can tailor SharePoint to suit your requirements.
 A software development team, for instance, might customize their SharePoint site to include a bug tracking list and a feature request library to streamline development.
 And the best part is that this is quick and easy to do thanks to the extensive library of free templates in SharePoint and other Microsoft 365 tools.

-Among its many capabilities, SharePoint has some standout features that set it apart in the project management arena.
+Among many key features of SharePoint for project management, it has some standout features that set it apart in the project management arena.
 Here’s how to supercharge your project efficiency:

 - Task lists: Task lists in SharePoint allow you to manage and monitor project tasks.
 With task lists, you can create, assign, and prioritize tasks; set deadlines; and track progress.
 But what makes SharePoint task lists truly powerful is its flexibility in views.
 You can customize the view to display tasks in various ways: a simple list, a detailed Gantt chart, or a task board for a kanban-like experience (read our article for a detailed comparison of Gantt charts and kanban boards).
 Thanks to this flexibility, every team member can view and manage tasks in a way that suits their preferences.

 - Calendars: SharePoint’s calendar tool integrates seamlessly with Outlook and other Microsoft Exchange calendars, providing a comprehensive view of deadlines and meetings, and its notification system keeps you informed about upcoming events, reminders, and changes to the calendar.

 - Document libraries: Document libraries in SharePoint are centralized repositories for storing and managing project-related documents.
 These libraries enable version control, categorization, and secure sharing of files so all crew members can access the necessary resources whenever and wherever they need them.